 In other words, pogo-sticking is when someone performs a search, clicks on a link, sees that it’s not what he’s looking for, and immediately hits the back button to return to the original search result.
 This event is equally closely measured in Google Analytics under the “bounce rate” section.

 So if people are visiting your website from the search results and clicking the ‘back’ button, this is a clear sign of poor user experience to Bing.

-However, if people are visiting your website from the search results and are not returning to the SERPs to continue searching, then this is a powerful signal, and Bing will reward you with a higher ranking.
+However, if people visit your website from the search results and are not returning to the SERPs to continue searching, this is a powerful signal, and Bing will reward you with a higher ranking.

 5).
 Use SEO Keywords Properly

 Using keywords has proven to be an essential ranking factor in search engines, and Bing is no different.
 Below is a chart of how Google and Bing compare to one another when it comes to keywords:

 While factors like internal links are more important in Google than Bing, relevant, contextual keywords are of utmost importance.
 This is why blogging is still one of the most popular forms of content marketing today.

 You want to ensure that each page on your site is well optimized with relevant keywords and other related terms that gives descriptive information around your target keywords.

 For example, in the hiking industry, you’d want to describe features of your backpacks so search engines understand what traffic to send your way.

 Just like Google, Bing’s algorithms take into account the surrounding 5 to 7 words for each keyword together with its density within the content when determining search rankings.
 You can’t just spam your content with keywords to rank for hiking products.

 You need to be creative and natural with your keyword usage to really make an impact.